THEPADA/RosCropEstimation/README.md

 3. insert topological map: rosrun topological_utils load_yaml_map.py $(rospack find ros_crop_estimation)/maps/crop_est.yaml
 4. The robot will start moving and will return the number of grape bunches.

-A deeper introduction will be provided in the viva :)
+A deeper introduction will be available soon :)